 In short, subject to my disclosures / disclaimers, I think the stock still offers appealing risk/reward from these levels.
 Due to its extremely low effective float (just 2 million shares), I didn’t want to wait for a pullback — it could reach fair-value equilibrium quickly if investors are competing for those remaining available shares.
 In turn, that will likely make the stock quite volatile, so be careful.

 In recent weeks, I started quietly buying, treating it like a VC investment.
 I planned on revealing this at an appropriate moment, but the Google news beat me to the punch.
-The good news is that I see many more opportunities like this starting to emerge.
-If the market continues lower, even more will emerge.
-However, the biggest profits will go to those who know how to find them.
 Unfortunately for most people, the chart didn’t tell you that this was coming…

 …but the MATH and RESEARCH said that something was likely (though not guaranteed) to happen sooner or later.